itsanantk/AetherShell/README.md

 - 🔁 Feedback loop: auto-corrects failed commands or asks for clarification
 - 🔐 Detects and warns about dangerous system commands
 - 🧠 Context memory chaining for better understanding
-- 🔌 Built-in plugin/tool awareness (like finding your Desktop/Pictures path)
-- 💡 Plugin-Calling Readiness for future expansion

 ---